Smosh: Impact and longevity

-Accolades and achievements
+Achievements

 Smosh has been awarded various accolades throughout their career.
 Hecox and Padilla were both listed in the Forbes 30 Under 30 list in 2012 and 2014 for the entertainment category.
 The same outlet has listed the Smosh brand as among the highest-paid YouTube personalities throughout the 2010s – in 2015, 2016 and 2017.
-In a 2014 survey from the University of Southern California published by Variety, they were ranked the #1 most influential personality among U.S. teenagers, listed ahead of celebrities including Jennifer Lawrence and Leonardo DiCaprio.
-They would place #5 in a similar survey the following year.
+In a 2014 survey from the University of Southern California published by Variety, they were ranked the number 1 most influential personality among U.S. teenagers, listed ahead of celebrities including Jennifer Lawrence and Leonardo DiCaprio.
+They placed at number 5 in a similar survey the following year.
 The same year, Hecox and Padilla were among the first internet personalities to obtain sculptures from the Madame Tussauds wax museum, alongside Jenna Marbles, Zoella and Alfie Deyes.
 In May 2025, VidCon announced that Smosh will be included in their inaugural Hall of Fame, dedicated to honoring content creators.

-In addition to once holding the most-viewed video on YouTube with their Pokémon theme song, Smosh has held multiple records on the site.
+Smosh has held multiple YouTube records.
+They once held the most-viewed video on YouTube with their Pokémon theme song.
 They have held the record for the most-subscribed YouTube channel in three periods – May to June 2006, August 2007 to September 2008, and January to August 2013.
 Smosh was the first YouTube channel to reach ten million subscribers, and received the YouTube Diamond Creator Award.
 From 2006 to 2017, it was the only channel to consistently remain within the top-ten most subscribed list.